PoCInnovation/Workshops/software/08.Express/README.md

       - Set Status 404
       - Return `No Message Defined`

->:bulb: If your `.envrc` contains private variables, it is imperative not to push it on the repo.
+>💡 If your `.envrc` contains private variables, it is imperative not to push it on the repo.
 > The best practice is to create a `envrc.example` file containing the various variables but without their values, in order to indicate what will subsequently be needed, then fill it in and rename it to `.envrc`.

 > It is important to think from the beginning of the application about integrating your server into a web architecture by placing as many variables as possible that may change in the environment :floppy_disk: